healym/cpl_notes/cpl/JavaScript/quirks.md

 ##### Specific Rules:
 + number & string: string -> number
-    - Nan is a number, false will always return
+    - Nan is a number, false will always be returned

++if an object is compared to a string or a number, JS is going to try to use the `toString` method or `valueOf` method.
+Otherwise an error is generated.